BartGo/gam-forth/README.md

 # fig-FORTH Work by Roland Pantoła

-This repository features Roland Pantoła's fig-FORTH games, developed between 1991 and 1993.
+This repository features Roland Pantoła's fig-FORTH work.
 You can find more information about him here:
 * [Wikipedia entry (🇵🇱)](https://pl.wikipedia.org/wiki/Roland_Panto%C5%82a)
 * [Moby Games entry (🇪🇳)](https://www.mobygames.com/person/483332/roland-panto%C5%82a/)

-The repository contains:
-* ✅ The original "GAM-FORTH" game development environment for Atari 800XL, based on a modified APX Extended fig-FORTH.
+The repository contains the original "GAM-FORTH" game development environment for Atari 800XL, based on a modified APX Extended fig-FORTH.
+The environment was used to develop 8-bit games:
-* 🔜 Sources of 8-bit games:
   - "A.D.
 2044" (1991, 🇵🇱) - see the gameplay on [A.D.
 2044 - Atari XL/XE by gregok1973 (🇵🇱)](https://www.youtube.com/watch?v=BUFI9YIeCvc).
   - "Klątwa"/"The Curse" (1992, 🇵🇱/🇪🇳) - see the gameplay on [Klątwa for the Atari 8-bit family by Highretrogamelord (🇵🇱)](https://www.youtube.com/watch?v=ygqf9H5aB2k).
   - "Władcy Ciemności" (1993, 🇵🇱) - see the gameplay on [Władcy Ciemności - RetRozrywka GamePlay by RetRozrywka (🇵🇱)](https://www.youtube.com/watch?v=yMG_Y_y1VSs).

-* 🔜 Materials from a Forth course published in "Tajemnice Atari" (Atari Secrets) in the 1990s.
+The three games are copyrighted by [LK Avalon](https://www.lkavalon.com/), reeditions may be available at [Retronics](https://retronics.eu/).

 These materials have been generously offered by Mr Pantoła to the "Polish Society for Preserving the Technical Heritage" for release to the wider Forth and Atari communities.

-For all three games, the music was composed by Leszek Hołda.

 The original 5.25" floppy disks were digitized by Trub.